kushaltamang/SpellChecker/README.md

-This program prints the edit distance table and caculates edit distance between any two words provided by the user.
+This program prints the edit distance table and calculates the edit distance between any two words provided by the user.
 Using the edit distance algorithm, it also gives auto-correct like suggestions to misspelled words.

 Compile Instructions:
 - gcc spellcheck.c edit_distance.c